28 March 2018

-Across the EU, consumers are left with serious concerns about the future of their personal deposits and savings, loans and pensions – a problem aggravated by the economic crisis.
-This same crisis has shown that financial supervision authorities were not capable of detecting the risks of evermore complex products accurately and adopting the necessary measures to avoid this crisis.
+Across the EU, consumers are left with serious concerns about the future of their personal deposits, savings, loans and pensions – a problem aggravated by the economic crisis.
+This same crisis has shown that financial supervision authorities were incapable of detecting the risks of evermore complex products accurately and adopting the necessary measures to avoid this crisis.
 Therefore, it is essential to restore consumer confidence, and protect all European consumers at national and cross-border level.

 If you want to discover how EU laws protect consumers in this area, don’t miss the Consumer Champion Financial Services e-learning course.